mooreryan/ocaml_python_bindgen/README.md

 end
 ```

+As you see, it generated an OCaml module called `Silly` with some additional useful functions.
+Now that wouldn't be too bad to write by hand, but if you have a bunch of big Python classes, with lots of functions and a complicated interface, it can get really messy really fast!

-As you see, it generated an OCaml module called `Silly`.
-Now, you can use `Lib.Silly` like any other OCaml module, but it will be running Python under the hood.
+You can now use `Lib.Silly` like any other OCaml module, but it will be running Python under the hood.
 Just don't forget to initialize the Python interpreter first.
+Check it out!

 ```ocaml
 (* Save this in run.ml *)